thurchito/LibreWin/SYSCALLS.md

-# Free95 Syscall Table
+# LibreWin Syscall Table

-A table of all current system calls for NT 4.0 implemented in Free95.
+A table of all current system calls for NT 4.0 implemented in LibreWin.

 *SYSCALL.md template by blobii*